Debpriya1994/Az.RecoveryServices/README.md

 ## Sample Scripts

 1. Run Latest Version of Powershell in administrator mode
 2. Run the following command to set the execution policy
-3. Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
+     a.
+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

-Download and Run the sample scripts.
+3. Download and Run the sample scripts.

 ## View Archivable Points